openbmc/openbmc/upstream-layers/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       HTTPS requests and direct them to the ``http://`` sources mirror.
 You can use ``file://`` URLs to point to local directories or network shares as well.

+      The syntax of the :term:`PREMIRRORS` variable is the same as :term:`MIRRORS`.
+See the definition of the :term:`MIRRORS` for more details.

    :term:`PROVIDES`
       A list of aliases by which a particular recipe can be known.
 By